Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Introduction

-As illustrated in \FGR{fig:general_view}, \ac{LEO} satellites and \ac{HAPS} systems have the potential to operate as key relays between \acp{DSN} and terrestrial networks due to the seamless and ubiquitous connectivity they provide.
-In the coming years, data traffic both in HAPS systems and LEO networks and \ac{LEO} networks is expected to increase because of proliferation of satellites, and high data demand from space missions.
-However, due to the increased transmission distances,the transmission power required will also increase to compensate for the high path loss.
-As \ac{HAPS} systems and \ac{LEO} satellites are strictly limited by the \ac{SWaP} requirements, they can employ fewer RF chains. \acp{RIS}, which have been recently proposed to maximize the \ac{SNR} at the receiver by adjusting the incident wave phase with only a single RF chain~\cite{huang2019reconfigurable}, can be employed in \acp{NTN} to improve energy efficiency~\cite{giordani2020non}.
-Due to drawbacks with current antenna array systems in both NTNs and DSNs, RISs could improve communication performance in a passive and energy-efficient way.
-The seminal works (e.g.,~\cite{basar2019wireless, huang2019reconfigurable}) on RISs demonstrate that they can offer better communication performance while consuming less power.
+As illustrated in \FGR{fig:general_view}, \ac{LEO} satellites and \ac{HAPS} systems have the potential to operate as key relays between \ac{DSN} and terrestrial networks due to the seamless and ubiquitous connectivity they provide.
+In the next years, data traffic both in HAPS systems and LEO networks is expected to increase because of proliferation of satellites and high data demand by space missions.
+However, due to the increased transmission distances, the transmission power required will also increase to compensate for the high path loss.
+As \ac{HAPS} systems and \ac{LEO} satellites are strictly limited by the \ac{SWaP} requirements, they can employ fewer RF chains. \ac{RIS}, which have been recently proposed to maximize the \ac{SNR} at the receiver by adjusting the incident wave phase with only a single RF chain~\cite{huang2019reconfigurable}, can be employed in \ac{NTN} to improve energy efficiency~\cite{giordani2020non}.
+Due to drawbacks with current antenna array systems in both NTN and DSN, RIS could improve communication performance in a passive and energy-efficient way.
+The seminal works (e.g.,~\cite{basar2019wireless, huang2019reconfigurable}) on RIS demonstrate that they can offer better communication performance while consuming less power.

+Since geostationary orbit (GEO) satellites are fixed in position relative to ground stations, beamforming and beam tracking are not as essential as LEO satellites.
+But, RIS can also be utilized in GEO satellites to increase received signal strength rather than beamforming.
+On the other hand, medium Earth orbit (MEO) satellites have a longer observation time from a particular location on the ground.
+So, it avoids frequent handover compared to LEO satellites.
+RIS can be employed in MEO constellations for both passive beamforming and energy efficiency.